-In planning and performing our audit, we considered the Agency's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control over financial reporting.
+In planning and performing our audit, we considered Columbia Gateway Urban Renewal Agency's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Columbia Gateway Urban Renewal Agency's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Columbia Gateway Urban Renewal Agency's internal control over financial reporting.